 The food is all cooked on the teppenyaki grill in front of you, so it becomes a little like lunch and a show.
 What an amazing way to spend a lunch.
 It’s an experience I’ll never forget.

 Watch it sizzle:

 As you eat your appetizer and salad, the chef starts to prepare the meat by removing all the fat from around the piece of meat.
 He uses the trimmings to cook the vegetables, then to flavor the fried rice, which is itself a masterpiece and well worth the extra couple dollars.

-The beef will then be served in a few slices on a plate with a pile of sea salt, rock salt, pepper and mustard to dip the beef in.
+The beef will then be served in a few slices on a plate with a pile of sea salt, rock salt, pepper, garlic chips, and spicy mustard to dip the beef in.
 A little goes a long way, but the right amount makes the flavor of the beef just explode in your mouth.
 Not only is it tremendously tender and rich, it’s absolutely bursting with flavor.

 The beef was served with salt, pepper and fried garlic slices (Photo by Savored Journeys)The fried rice was insanely good too.
 It had little bits of that rendered beef cooked into, like little morsels of beef bacon.
 It was very good, but we didn’t want to fill up on fried rice.